Vyacheslav Naumenko

-Vyacheslav Grigoryevich Naumenko (Note: Вячеслав Григорьевич Науменко; В'ячеслав Григорович Науменко) (25 February 1883 – 30 October 1979) was a Kuban Cossack leader, commander in the White Army, and later Nazi collaborator.
+Vyacheslav Grigoryevich Naumenko (Note: Вячеслав Григорьевич Науменко; В'ячеслав Григорович Науменко) (25 February 1883 – 30 October 1979) was a Kuban Cossack leader and commander in the White Army.
+During World War II, he played a key role in the Cossack collaboration with Nazi Germany.
+Post-war, he documented the forced repatriation of Cossacks to the Soviet Union in his pioneering, yet deeply apologist book The Great Betrayal.

 Cossack

 Naumenko was born in Petrovskaya, Kuban Oblast near the Black Sea in the territory of the Kuban Host.
 Pursuing a military career, he graduated from the Voronezh Mikhailovsky Cadet Corps in 1900, the Nicholas Cavalry School in 1903, and from the Military Academy of the General Staff in 1914.
 He entered the First World War with the rank of voiskovi starshina (lieutenant colonel), serving as chief of staff of the 1st Kuban Cossack Cavalry Division.
 He subsequently served as chief of staff of the 4th Kuban Division from August 1914 to January 1917 and as chief of staff of the Cossack field forces from January 1917 – January 1918.

 On 30 August 1914, he was wounded in action while fighting against the Austrians in the city of Stryi in Galicia (which belonged to the Austrian empire at the time) and he was awarded the 4th class Order of Saint Anna on 15 December 1914 for heroism under fire.
 On 7 February 1915, he was awarded the 3rd class Order of Saint Anna for an action in the Carpathians on 25 September 1914 against the Austrians.
 On 6 March 1915, he was awarded the Order of Saint Vladimir for the same action at Stryi where as he continued to fight on despite being wounded.
 On 6 April 1915, he was awarded the Order of Saint Stanislaus for heroism under fire while fighting the Austrians on 16–17 September 1914.

 Like almost all Russian officers, Naumenko accepted the February Revolution of 1917 and the downfall of the ancient House of Romanov.
 The Cossack Hosts, who enjoyed a privileged position under the empire, tended to see themselves as bound by personal loyalty to the emperor rather than serving Russia, and with the end of the monarchy, many Cossacks took the viewpoint that their loyalty to Russia had ended.
 Naumenko served the Provisional government and on 14 August 1917 he was appointed a senior adjunct to the quartermaster of the Special Army.
 Like many officers, Naumenko was worried about the increasing signs of social breakdown over the course of 1917 and by the end of the year had grown close to General Lavr Kornilov, a Eurasian Siberian Cossack (Kornilov's mother was a Buryat).
 Kornilov who was well known for being described as having "the heart of a lion but the brain of a sheep" was a right-wing officer who was the first to raise his banner against the Bolsheviks following the October Revolution.